What to see in The Amazon

 The Amazon Attractions

-As a reaction to deforestation and climate change, the Amazon's tourist industry has started moving toward ecotourism, which benefits the local people while providing an unforgettable experience for visitors.
+In response to deforestation and climate change, the Amazon's tourism industry has started moving toward ecotourism; benefiting the local people, while also providing an unforgettable experience for visitors.
 The impact on the environment is always important to consider when travelling to undeveloped areas, and requesting things such as non-motorised boats and only qualified, locally-trained nature guides can make a big difference.

-Because the Amazon is so large, there are many different areas that are each fascinating and worthwhile in their own way.
+Because the Amazon is so large, there is a multitude of regions that are each fascinating and worthwhile in their own way.
 Manaus is the largest city in the Amazon, with around two million inhabitants.
-It is a great place to start in the Amazon, as you can find plenty of boat and land trips into the jungle.
+It is a great base from which to travel from, as you can find plenty of boat and land trips into the jungle.
 Manaus has a variety of parks, beaches, a zoo, and the Amazonas Opera House for sightseers.
 There are a number of lodges within range of Manaus that cater for tourists.

 Belem is much smaller, with beautiful colonial architecture lining its streets, a number of interesting natural indentations and islands on its coast, and several bustling markets, including the Iron Market and the Ver-o-Peso, both near the waterfront.